psoilis/Crowd-Computing-Group-1/README.md

 ## System Overview :green_book:

-The system created within this assignment aims to predict the credibility of a given tweet.
+The system created within this assignment aims to predict the credibility of a tweet about human vaccination.
 In particular, a batch of unlabeled tweets is first annotated via a crowdsourcing task to create a training set than can train a machine learning model.
 Following that, the trained model can predict the credibility of new unseen tweets.
 That said, the model's predictions can be mistaken.
 Therefore, a second crowdsourcing task was introduced which receives low confidence predictions by the model and tweets flagged as incorrectly labeled by Twitter users.
 These samples are re-annotated and forwarded on Twitter while the new labeled data can also be used to re-train the machine learning model, thus increasing its prediction accuracy.
+An overivew of the proposed pipeline can be found in the graph below.

 <p align="center">
   <img src="https://github.com/psoilis/Crowd-Computing-Group-1/blob/master/images/TweetGuard.png" height="307" width="628">